dikhomenko/campers-pet/README.md

 # Campers of your dreams - pet project

-Web application for travel trucks service, where you can find everything you want in our catalog
+Web application is a catalog for camper van rentals, where you can find everything you want in the catalog

 ## How to Install